TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Benchmark Construction

-\textbf{Symbolic Question Generation.} Our symbolic extension is divided into two principal components: template question design, and the generation of questions and solutions, as depicted in Figure \ref{fig:formation}.
+\textbf{Symbolic Question Generation.} Our symbolic extension is divided into two principal components: template question design, and the generation of questions and solutions, as depicted in Fig.~\ref{fig:formation}.
 Template questions are crafted with placeholder variables instead of fixed values, enabling dynamic content generation.
 These variables are subsequently instantiated, and the correct answers are computed using Python implementation.
 This methodology facilitates the creation of multiple question instances from a single template, thereby enhancing the benchmark's versatility and scalability.
 To enable a more effective evaluation, we employ multiple-choice questions (MCQs) rather than relying solely on traditional metrics such as exact match, BLEU, or F1 scores.
-These conventional metrics can fall short of accurately assessing the reasoning capabilities of large language models (LLMs).
-MCQs offer a more direct method to evaluate understanding and reasoning by providing discrete, comparable options~\cite{balepur2024your}.
+These conventional metrics can fall short of accurately assessing the reasoning capabilities of LLMs, while MCQs provide discrete, comparable options that support scalable and unambiguous scoring~\cite{balepur2024your}.
+At the same time, prior work has also noted that option-based evaluation can mask part of the difficulty of open-ended answer generation~\cite{zheng2023large}.
+We therefore keep MCQ as the primary benchmark format and later report a small aligned open-ended pilot as a supplementary check.
 For each database, we manually design two template questions per subcategory, each paired with a corresponding Python code solution.
+Using two templates keeps each reasoning type expressed through more than one question formulation, while still keeping manual template design and answer verification tractable.
 This approach yields a total of $140$ template questions across all databases and subcategories.
 To populate the benchmark with diverse instances, we leverage the ten database instances created for each database and context length.
 Using the symbolic extension, we generate ten question instances for each template question.
-An overview of the total number of benchmark instances is provided in Table \ref{tab:count}, illustrating the extensive scale and scope of our benchmark.
+For each context length, this yields $10$ databases $\times$ $10$ sampled database instances $\times$ $7$ question subcategories $\times$ $2$ templates $\times$ $10$ symbolic instantiations $= 14{,}000$ question instances.
+An overview of the total number of benchmark instances is provided in TABLE~\ref{tab:count}, illustrating the extensive scale and scope of our benchmark.
+More generation examples for the Airline database are provided in Appendix~\S{IV}.